 This works well, when incurring the costs of these public processes enable a transparent and fair marketing exercise that results in the most value maximising use of the assets of the CD.
 However, these processes may be 'too complex, lengthy and expensive for micro and small business debtors, which are characterized by low value, low sophistication and low complexity.'
 For instance, the utility of a public marketing exercise may not be high in case of small companies where the number of interested buyers are small.
 In these cases, processes are only likely to reduce recoveries for creditors.
 In some cases, small companies may not be able to withstand the costs of running this process and there is a high risk that the value of their business would 'evaporate' on the advent of insolvency proceedings.
-This is especially likely since small CDs often have a lower proportion of fixed assets, higher turnover on total assets and lower assets per employee.
+This is especially likely since small CDs often have a lower proportion of fixed assets, higher turnover on total assets and lower assets per employee those CDs where the proportion of fixed assets are lower, the turnover on total assets is higher, and the total assets per employee are lower.
 This may lead to closing of businesses even when it is not the most commercially desirable outcome.